 4.3 iNaturalist

 iNaturalist is a widely used open-access platform that blends citizen science, biodiversity informatics, and educational outreach, making it a valuable Open Educational Resource (OER) for teaching entomology.
-It allows users including students, researchers, and nature enthusiasts to upload photographs and observations of insects and other organisms, which are then identified through community input and AI-assisted recognition tools (Seltzer et al., 2019).
+It allows users, including students, researchers, and nature enthusiasts to upload photographs and observations of insects and other organisms, which are then identified through community input and AI-assisted recognition tools (Seltzer et al., 2019).
 The platform serves as a dynamic field-based learning environment where learners can engage in real-time insect identification, develop taxonomic skills, and contribute to global biodiversity databases. iNaturalist’s integration into entomology courses promotes experiential learning and enhances understanding of insect ecology, taxonomy, and distribution (Putman et al., 2021).
 Moreover, the database is linked to the Global Biodiversity Information Facility (GBIF), ensuring that verified observations contribute to scientific research and conservation planning (GBIF, 2024). iNaturalist, a citizen science platform, has educational implications through Nugent & Lear (2020):

 Photographic records tagged with species information.